The band is playing somewhere, and somewhere hearts are light,

 Downer endings have effectively been used to drive home an episode's Aesop.
 For some issues, it's the only effective way to deliver the message.

-See also Gainax Ending, Last Breath Bullet, Crapsack World, Yank the Dog's Chain, and It's a Wonderful Failure.
+See also Gainax Ending, Bolivian Army Ending, Last Breath Bullet, Crapsack World, Yank the Dog's Chain, and It's a Wonderful Failure.
 Occasionally, part of a Tragedy or an Utsuge.
 Sometimes a Foregone Conclusion, either because of a historical setting or if the work is a Prequel.
 The hero may or may not die.
-Realization of an Inferred Holocaust may turn even the most Tastes Like Diabetes "happy ending" into one.
-Downer Endings easily lead to Tear Jerkers or Nightmare Fuel.
+Some video games feature this as a Non Standard Game Over, and in games with Multiple Endings, it's not uncommon for at least one of them to be a total bummer- though itís very uncommon (and downright spiteful) for all of them to be downers.
+Realization of an Inferred Holocaust may turn even the happiest of "happy endings" into one.
 Compare Downer Beginning.
+Contrast Happy Ending.

-Note: This is a Spoilered Rotten trope, that means that EVERY SINGLE EXAMPLE on this list is a spoiler by default and most of them will be unmarked.
-This is your last warning, only proceed if you really believe you can handle this list.
+Note: This is a Spoilered Rotten trope, that means that EVERY SINGLE EXAMPLE listed in the subpages below is a spoiler by default and most of them will be unmarked.
+This is your last warning, only proceed if you really believe you can handle the subpages.

 - Comic Books

 - Video Games